MinjieDING/minjieding.github.io/_pages/aboutme.md

   - /aboutme.html
 ---

-## Locations of key files/directories

-* I am a PhD student in Economics
+I am a PhD student in Economics